Materials: Memory Foam & Latex

 GhostBed’s return policy says that you will be able to try the GhostBed for 101 nights, around three months.
 You can return it for free during your trial period after sleeping in it for at least 30 nights, to get used to the mattress and allow the foam to break in.
 (The mattress tends to be firmer when it’s fresh out of the box).
 You will get a full refund of the purchase price if you return the bed during the sleep trial, but only if you placed the order directly through GhostBed.

 The GhostBed folks will take care of repacking it.
 GhostBed also takes care to donate the mattress to local charities and shelters so they don’t go to waste.
+These policies are often found in many of the best online mattress brands.

 The GhostBed Flex adds individually-wrapped coils to the original GhostBed design.
 It’s just a bit softer than the original GhostBed mattress, and it comes with a “GhostBounce” layer of latex.
 Those looking for something a little softer and more plush should appreciate the GhostBed Flex, along with those who love the breathability and enhanced airflow of coils.